camilogarciabotero/GeneFinder.jl/README.md

  ORF{NaiveFinder}(695:706, '+', 2)
 ```

-The `ORF` structure contains also the sequence of the ORF, the frame, and several features.
-If you want to get the sequence of the ORFs you can broadcast the `sequence` function to safely extract the sequences of all ORFs.
+The `ORF` structure displays the location, frame, and strand, but currently does not include the sequence *per se*.
+To extract the sequence of an `ORF` instance, you can use the `sequence` method directly on it, or you can also broadcast it over the `orfs` collection using the dot syntax `.`:

 ```julia
 sequence.(orfs)